Code-Institute-Submissions/debbiect246-mathsplusrevision/readme.md

 The following section describes the process I undertook to deploy this project to Heroku.

 1. I ensured that all required technologies were installed locally, as per the requirements.txtfile.
+It was important to check that stripe was installed using ```pip install stripe``   This required a valid stripe account to be set up.
 2. I ensured that I had created a procfile indicating that my app was based on python.
-3. I used the bash terminal to log in to Heroku, using 'heroku login' command.
+3. I logged in to Heroku, using 'heroku login' command.
 Input Heroku login details.
-4. I then created a new Heroku app, using heroku apps:create appname command.
+4. I then created a new Heroku app, using heroku ```apps:create appname command```.
 5. I pushed my project to github and enabled automatic link to heroku.
 This took some time to set up as I had to make sure that my environmental variables were correct.
 6. I then logged into Heroku and selected newly created app.
+7. I entered all my environment variables into the heroku panel including: secret key, public key - both of these were from stripe, the host name and the port.
-7. Then from the 'More' menu on the top right, I selected 'Restart all dynos'.
+8. Then from the 'More' menu on the top right, I selected `Restart all dynos`.
-8. I checked that my app was now deployed via Heroku
+9. I checked that my app was now deployed via Heroku

 ## Breakdown of steps involved in creating my django app

  Initially I found django really difficult.
 Although I had gone through the CI videos several times, it all seemed so disjointed, jumping around all over the place and so many files in different folders, some folders with the same name, so I spent many hours trying to work out how the code all fitted together.
-I looked at you tube videos and 2 udemy courses which I viewed several times before getting django sorted out in my head.
+I looked at you tube videos and 2 udemy courses which I viewed several times before getting django mostly sorted out in my head.
 The steps below indicate the steps I took to produce my app.

  1. First I created a virtual environment and made a .gitignore file.
 I then installed django.
  2. I put all my virtual environment files and database files into .gitignore so that they would not be pushed to github.